UNDP-Accelerator-Labs/AI-map/README.md

 - [Download the data](https://github.com/UNDP-Accelerator-Labs/AI-map/blob/main/data/acclab_data_innovation.csv)

-Over the past four years, the Accelerator Labs Network has been pushing for the mainstreaming of data innovation in sustainable development practice.
+Over the past four years, the UNDP Accelerator Labs Network has been pushing for the mainstreaming of data innovation in sustainable development practice.
 Here we take stock of these efforts and highlight a certain convergence between computaional techniques, datasources, and application areas.
 Note the work of the labs is action oriented.
-Other application areas and convergences undoubttably exist in academic work.
-The focus here is on the application readiness of these techniques x datasources in development contexts around the world.
+Other application areas and convergences undoubtably exist, typically in academic work.
+The purpose of this compliation is to highlight the application readiness of these techniques x datasources for specific development application areas around the world.

-This list is intentionally reductive.
-It focuses on data innovation "projects".
+The focus is intentionally reductive.
+It is on data innovation "projects".
 It should be noted however, that these are all part of broader portfolios of interventions.
-Overall, we see data innovation a means to an end, not as an objective in itself.
+Overall, the UNDP Accelerator Labs Network sees data innovation a means to an end, not as an objective in itself.

 The next frontier for much of these projects is to establish data collaboratives to ensure their sustainability.
 More to come on this soon…